 Check out these beautiful pink and white nochebuenas I spotted in the grocery store last week.
 They’re a variation of the traditional all-red poinsettias but just as lovely.

 The posadas often include traditional foods and drinks, especially things like tamales and ponche navideño.
 There are many different ways to make ponche, and each family does something different.
-Another holiday favorite of mine is rompope, an eggnog-like drink that comes from the famous nuns of Puebla, a city located about two hours outside of Mexico City.
+Another holiday favorite of mine is rompope, an eggnog-like drink that comes from the famous nuns of Puebla, located about two hours outside of Mexico City.

 Watch this video to learn more about las posadas and how our family celebrates.